 Étienne (Stephen) Tempier was a French bishop of Paris during the 13th century.
 He was Chancellor of the Sorbonne from 1263 to 1268, and bishop of Paris from 1268 until his death.
 He is best remembered for promulgating a Condemnation of 219 philosophical and theological propositions (or articles) that addressed concepts that were being disputed in the faculty of arts at the University of Paris.

-The University of Paris (Université de Paris), metonymically known as the was the main university in Paris, France, active from 1150 to 1970, with the exception of 1793–1806 under the French Revolution.
+Paris, France, active from 1150 to 1970, with the exception of 1793–1806 under

-‘nature is everywhere the cause of order’ - —Aristotle, Physics VIII.1
+‘nature is everywhere the cause of order’ - — Aristotle, Physics VIII.1

 While consistent with common human experience, Aristotle's principles were not based on controlled, quantitative experiments, so they do not describe our universe in the precise, quantitative way now expected of science.
 Contemporaries of Aristotle like Aristarchus rejected these principles in favor of heliocentrism, but their ideas were not widely accepted.
 Aristotle's principles were difficult to disprove merely through casual everyday observation, but later development of the scientific method challenged his views with experiments and careful measurement, using increasingly advanced technology such as the telescope and vacuum pump.
 Confusing to say the least !!